 # Metropolis (1927) — 9.1

 PEP 646 (Python 3.11) — TypeVarTuple.
 For libraries like NumPy and TensorFlow where the shape of an array is as important as its type, PEP 646 introduced TypeVarTuple — a variadic type variable enabling parameterization with an arbitrary number of types.
-Authored by Matthew Rahtz, Pradeep Kumar Srinivasan, Mark Mendoza, and Vincent Siles, the PEP's primary motivation was enabling array-shape parameterization in numerical computing libraries so that static type checkers could catch shape-related bugs — something no prior typing construct could express.
+Authored by Mark Mendoza, Matthew Rahtz, Pradeep Kumar Srinivasan, and Vincent Siles, the PEP's primary motivation was enabling array-shape parameterization in numerical computing libraries so that static type checkers could catch shape-related bugs — something no prior typing construct could express.
 (PEP 646, peps.python.org)

 Introspecting variadic signatures at runtime